kslau07/book_library/README.md

 of books which we have to manually add.
 It will be good practice for learning JavaScript constructors, prototypes, and HTML forms.

+Update: After going through the Odin lesson on JavaScript classes, we will now convert our JavaScript code to build objects using classes instead of plain constructor functions.

 Tech used: JavaScript, HTML, and CSS